vimc/orderly2/structure.md

 Everything happens within an outpack repository, typically also a git repository.
 We'll refer to the "root" which is usually where `.git` would live.

+Like with orderly, we will strongly advocate not adding outpack files to git; this will cover both the metadata (`.outpack/`) and the actual packets themselves.
+Source files and configuration would be under version control.

 ## Basic metadata

 Our metadata store will be in `.outpack` and no file here is user editable.
 The primary thing that this store contains is information about packets that might (or might not) be found within the archive.